ntu-cam-clic/Social_Decision_Making_Tasks/README.md

   <img src="https://raw.githubusercontent.com/ntu-cam-clic/Social_Decision_Making_Tasks/main/README%20Figures/headerImage.png" alt="alt text" width="800">

   Since Quialtrics' header window is not suitable for code editing, you can copy and paste the code into a code editor of your chocie.
+After editing, you can paste into the header window and save.
-  Here we use Notepad++:
+  For example, you can use Notepad++:

   <img src="https://raw.githubusercontent.com/ntu-cam-clic/Social_Decision_Making_Tasks/main/README%20Figures/URLlinks.png" alt="alt text" width="500">